An Overview of Assault and Battery Crimes

 What does a private investigator need to know?

-A private investigator may be called upon to investigate cases that involve assault and battery charges.
-This would most likely be in relation to a civil case or charge.
+A private investigator may be called to investigate cases involving assault and battery charges.
+This would most likely be concerning a civil case or charge.
 Detectives need to know the laws and punishment for such a crime in their local area and be able to communicate the severity of the charges to their clients.

 Questions and Comments